 On December 2 the Medicines and Healthcare Products Regulatory Agency of the United Kingdom gave temporary authorization for the application of the Pfizer and BioNTech’s COVID-19 vaccine.
 Between 8 and 15 of December the first dose of the vaccine was applied to 137,897 people in the country.1)Covid vaccine: More than 130,000 vaccinated in UK in first week.
 BBC News, December 16, 2020 The United States followed soon after, approving the Pfizer vaccine on December 11 and the Moderna vaccine on December 18.
-In the meantime, 9 different vaccines were approved either in the EU or in one of 30 different countries.
+In the meantime, 9 different vaccines were approved in a number of different countries.

 The rapid pace of the development of those vaccines has made a number of critiques to raise their voices and speak up.
 Some are vehemently against any vaccination, others are very concerned about the speed of the approval process, and some have even assumed that the vaccines would be able to permanently modify the DNA of the human body.
 The discussion is very emotional on both sides.

 There are some concerns that are for real.
 But how can we separate the fads from facts?
 And not all vaccines are made alike.
 In order to understand what is happening, we need to understand a bit deeper, how vaccines were made traditionally and which new technologies were applied for the COVID-19 vaccines.

 Different Vaccine Approaches